 Two main types of damages can be collected: personal injury damages and property damages.
 Personal injury damages are associated with the cost of hospital/emergency room bills, lost wages due to missed work, and related changes in physical condition as a result of the accident.
 Property damages refers to vehicle repairs or replacement, repair work needed on damaged physical structures, or items that were damaged/destroyed as a result of the accident.

-There is no cap to the amount of damages that can be recovered due to an auto accident in Louisiana.
-Speak to a personal injury attorney in Shreveport Louisiana for more information.
+There is no cap on the amount of damages that can be recovered due to an auto accident in Louisiana.
+Speak to a Shreveport personal injury attorney for more information.